 - Tendency to drop objects.

 Tests for Carpal Tunnel Syndrome

-There are several provocative tests that are performed that establish a hypersensitivity, or irritability, of the carpal tunnel nerve.
+There are several provocative tests to establish a hypersensitivity, or irritability, of the carpal tunnel nerve.
 One simple test involves tapping directly over the nerve.
-If this causes tingling into the thumb through ring fingers, this is considered a positive test.
+If this causes tingling into the thumb through ring fingers, this is a positive test.
 As a result, it is consistent with a diagnosis of carpal tunnel syndrome.

 Nerve conduction studies are helpful in confirming the diagnosis.
-This test is performed with a special device that measures the conduction of signals along the median nerve as it travels through the carpal tunnel.
-In CT Syndrome, the normal conduction of nerve signals are slowed and may even become absent in severe disease.
+Clinicians perform this test with a special device that measures the conduction of signals along the median nerve as it travels through the carpal tunnel.
+In CT Syndrome, the normal conduction of nerve signals are slower and may even become absent in a severe disease.
 Whenever CTS is suspected other conditions that can cause similar symptoms are considered as well.
 These include “pinched nerves” in the neck or arm.